locnh/cachetf/README.md

-# Terraform Registry Cache Proxy
+# TF Registry Cache Proxy

-A high-performance proxy server for Terraform provider binaries with local caching capabilities.
+A high-performance proxy server for Terraform/Tofu provider binaries with local or s3 backend caching capabilities.
 Built with Go, Gin, and Logrus.

 ## Features